Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

 - Creates the `widgetsList` View instance and:
     - Set its size using `WidthResizePolicy` and `HeightResizePolicy` to screen size.
     - Setup horizontal `Layout` with padding and margin.
-- Creates the `widgetViewManager` instance and register current application as a viewer for installed widgets using [Application ID](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.ApplicationInfo.html)
+- Creates the `widgetViewManager` instance and registers current application as a viewer for installed widgets using the [application ID](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.ApplicationInfo.html).
 - Creates instances of two widgets.
 The `galleryWidget` and `contactsWidget` are created using `widgetViewManager` object.
-- Inserts created widgets into created `widgetsList` and add `widgetsList` to the default layer of the application window.
+- Inserts created widgets into created `widgetsList` and add `widgetsList` to the default layer of the application window:

 ```csharp
     void Initialize()